-Use the Searching the database instructions to identify patients that are due/overdue for their influenza vaccination.
-Also, please ensure that patients have not received an influenza vaccination elsewhere by checking the AIR information in Best Practice.
+Use the searching the database instructions to identify patients that are due/overdue for their influenza vaccination.

+Please ensure that patients have not received an influenza vaccination elsewhere by viewing AIR information in BP.

-Refer to the Record and send immunisations to the AIR page on how to properly record influenza vaccinations.
+If a patient has not been vaccinated, please refer to the record and send immunisations to the AIR page on how to properly record influenza vaccinations into BP.

-Check if your patient has already been vaccinated against influenza elsewhere by viewing a patient's Immunisation history on the AIR using Medical Director.
+Check if your patient has not already been vaccinated against influenza elsewhere by viewing a patient's immunisation history on AIR using Medical Director.
+Please refer to the Immunisations history.

-Please see Recording an immunisation or Editing immunisations to ensure the influenza vaccination is included properly.
-Once the immunisation has been inputted into the system, refer to Updating encounters with AIR to ensure AIR records are accurate.
+Please see recording an immunisation or editing immunisations to ensure the influenza vaccination is included properly.
+Once the immunisation has been inputted into the system, refer to updating encounters with AIR to ensure AIR records are accurate.

-If you need support completing this activity, please contact the GPQI team:
+If you need support completing this activity, please contact the QI team on: